2022–2023 global food crises: West Africa

 Oxfam, ALIMA and Save the Children warned that the food crises in West Africa could affect 27 million people, especially in Burkina Faso, Niger, Chad, Mali, and Nigeria.

 During a May 2022 visit to Nigeria, the Secretary-General of the United Nations said the war in Ukraine has made the food, energy, and economic crises worse in Africa as a whole.

 On 2 June 2022, Chad declared a national food emergency.

 Kenya

 Northern Kenya experienced the worst drought in 40 years that left 4.4 million people acutely food insecure, with 1.2 million facing emergency hunger levels.
 The U.N.
 Development Program said rising food and energy prices caused by COVID-19 and the Russian war in Ukraine hit Sub-Saharan Africa hardest.
 Kenyan chapati makers are shrinking the size of their dough balls to make ends meet.

 Yemen

-The main cause of the famine in Yemen is the ongoing Yemeni Civil War.
+The main cause of the famine in Yemen is the Yemeni Civil War.
 Aid often cannot effectively reach the population because of the blockade of Yemen by Saudi Arabia which started in 2015.
 17.4 million do not have enough food and malnutrition levels in Yemen are among the highest in the world.